 When I began the process of moving to Japan, I felt lost.
-But thanks to hours of Google searches as well as reading firsthand experiences, I’m here to share with you everything you need to know, so you can find out how difficult or easy the process is.
-This is your step-to-step guide on how you can move to Japan starting from zero.
+But thanks to hours of Google searches as well as reading firsthand experiences, I’m here to share with you everything you need to know to achieve a happy life in Japan.
+This is your step-by-step guide on moving to Japan, starting from zero.

 Step 1: Decide Why You Want To Move To Japan

-Before you think about the who, what, when, and where of relocating to Japan, you need to focus on the why.
+Before you think about the who, what, when, and where to relocate in Japan, you need to focus on the why.

 Your reason for coming to Japan will correlate to what kind of life you’ll live here.
 Whether you are a student, a worker, or a temporary resident, your initial reason is important as it will affect what kind of visa you can get and how long you can stay in Japan.
-Your reason will also dictate your day-to-day routine, and should be considered carefully.
+Your reason will also dictate your day-to-day routine, and should be considered carefully, for instance, whether you’re ready to face corporate life in Japan or would rather be a student.

 For educational purposes, many universities in Japan offer four-year international programs.
 The most common include studies in business, engineering, and economics.